Refuse teams will be taking a well earned break for Christmas

 After Christmas excess

-For your first black bin day in January (general waste bin), you can leave up to three extra bags of waste out for us to collect.
-Please ensure that it is properly bagged.
+For your first black (general waste) bin day in January, you can leave up to three extra bags of waste out for us to collect.
+Please ensure that it is securely bagged.

 Over the holidays, you can also book a visit to Raynesway Household Waste and Recycling Centre.